Anku5hk/Programmers_guide_to_Python/book.md

 # str to bool, empty string is False, rest is True
 print(bool(""), bool("This is string")) # False True
 ```
-### 2.4 Binary Types (byte)
+### <strong>2.4 Binary Types (byte)</strong>
 #### 2.4.1 Little bit about Computer Memory
 A computer stores data in its memory in binary (0's and 1's) format only.
 A bit (binary digit) is the smallest possible unit of data in a computer.
-Typically group of eight bits is known as a byte.
+Typically a group of eight bits is known as a byte.
 Eg 10100101 this is a byte.
-A single byte represents numbers between 0 (00000000) to 255 (11111111), so 256 (2^8) bits in total, similarly a Kilo Byte (KB) is 1024 bytes, a Mega Bytes (MB) is 1024 KB and so on.
+A single byte represents numbers between 0 (00000000) to 255 (11111111), so 256 (2^8) bits in total, similarly a KiloByte (KB) is 1024 bytes, a MegaBytes (MB) is 1024 KB and so on.
 A file is a sequence of these bytes, the size of a file is determined by the number of bytes in them.
 A programming language usually deals with two types of file, a Text file and Binary file.
-Text file contains characters data and Binary files contain well, binary data.
+Text file contains character data and Binary files contain well.. binary data.
 For example images, documents, executables & compressed files, compiled programs etc are called binary files.
 Now to store characters (Text files) in a computer, encoding schemes are used.
 It is simply a way to represent Character (human readable data) in Binary format (computer readable), various schemes such as UTF-8 or UTF-16 are used.
 A Encoding scheme has to follow a Character Set (such as ASCII/ISO/UTF/Unicode), which is basically a table of unique numbers assigned to the letters, numbers and symbols used in languages or on keyboards.

-#### 2.4.2 Two functions to convert a string to bytes.
+#### 2.4.2 Two functions to convert a string to bytes
 #### 1. bytes(source, encoding, errors) => bytes
 **Parameters**:</br>
   * *source* *object*: Any object.
   * *encoding* *str*: Provide encoding scheme for the source string.
   * *errors* *str*: Way to handle errors for source data.

-#####
-**Explanation**: This function creates a immutable object consisting of Unicode (character set containing all major languages characters) 0-256 characters.
+**Explanation**: This function creates an immutable object consisting of Unicode (character set containing all major languages characters) 0-256 characters.
 * Creating byte types.
 ```Python
 ## create a bytes object